twintproject/twint/elasticsearch/README.md

 Making visualizations is a simple but not easy process, you have to combine how you want to index data and how you want to visualize it.

 To help you getting started with Twint and Elasticsearch, I made some basic visualization and a dashboard.
-To use them you have just to import them: go to `Management` tab (the gear), `Saved Objects`, `Import` and then select `dashboard_visualizations.json`.
+To use them you have just to import them: go to `Management` tab (the gear), `Saved Objects`, `Import` and then select `visualizations.json`, repeat the process for `dashboard.json`.
 After this just to go `Dashboard` tab and click on `Twint Dashboard`.

 ![2](https://i.imgur.com/iaH3s7z.png)